Undergraduate Admissions

 Undergraduate Application Procedures

-Prospective students applying for part-time or full-time undergraduate programs of study must submit a completed undergraduate application through Cal State Apply.
+Prospective students applying for part-time or full-time undergraduate programs of study must submit a completed undergraduate application.
 The $70 nonrefundable application fee should be paid online at the time of application via credit card or PayPal and may not be transferred or used to apply to another term.
-Students who apply for admission through Cal State Apply are automatically considered for an application fee waiver.
-The application must be fully completed before application fee waiver eligibility is determined.
+An alternate major may be requested on the application if desired by the university.
 The applications of persons denied admission to an impacted university may be redirected to another university at no cost, but only if the applicant is CSU eligible.

 Importance of Filing Complete, Accurate, and Authentic Application Documents